89Q12/M3E5/README.md

 # Planned features

-I guess too much but I wil just work my way through all of them :D
+I guess it's too much but I will just work my way through all of them :D

 - Discord features
   - Multi server bot but for now it will be single server only so you have to change some things